Black Amber Broom Corn (105 days, Heirloom)

 Closely related to corn, this heirloom sorghum is from Waco, Texas, also known as Texas Black Amber Molasses.
 Stalks were used for forage, silage and sorghum syrup, due to a high sugar content and were used to replace sugar cane.
-Seed heads are similar to corn tassels but, consist of shiny black hulls encasing amber colored seeds.
+Black Amber Broom Corn seed heads are similar to corn tassels but, consist of shiny black hulls encasing amber colored seeds.
 Use for fall decoration or for bird seed.
-Grow 8-12’.
+Grows 8-12’.

 Germination: 7-14 days